cointobanks/lifetioncoin-docs/_includes/devdoc/ref_transactions.md

 ##### JSON-RPC<!--noref--> Responses
 {% include helpers/subhead-links.md %}

-When retrieving transaction data via Dash Core RPCs (e.g. the `getrawtransaction` RPC), the transaction data is returned in the following format.
+When retrieving transaction data via Lifetioncoin Core RPCs (e.g. the `getrawtransaction` RPC), the transaction data is returned in the following format.

-Version 1 and 2 Transaction Structure (prior to DIP2 activation in Dash Core v0.13.0):
+Version 1 and 2 Transaction Structure (prior to DIP2 activation in Lifetioncoin Core v0.13.0):
 {% highlight json %}
 {
   "txid": <string>,